zeromq/dafka/README.txt

 * Producers send record to the Cluster and directly to the Consumers.
 * Missed records are obtained either from the Producer or the Cluster.

-In Dafka the communication between the clients is done with a simple, high-performance, language and transport agnostic protocol.
+In Dafka the communication between clients is done with a simple, high-performance, language and transport agnostic protocol.
 This protocol is versioned and maintains backwards compatibility with older version.
-We provide a C client for Dafka.
+We provide a C and Java client for Dafka.

 ### Topics and Partitions